digitalhop/turtle/README.md

 # turtle
-My attempt at a basic turtle crossing road game
+My attempt at a basic turtle crossing the road game